vermaysha/hoyoapi/README.md

 4. Once you've successfully ran the script, click the Click here to copy! button to copy the cookie.
 5. Finally, you can copy your cookie

+## About a cookieTokenV2

+cookieTokenV2 can be obtained on the redeem code page of each game, for example, [Genshin Impact Gift](https://genshin.hoyoverse.com/en/gift).
+However, it is important to note that cookieTokenV2 has a short expiration time, so if it has expired, it needs to be manually refreshed.
+It has been observed that every few days, when logging in to the game Hoyoverse, it always requests reauthentication first.

 ## Documentation

 [![view - Documentation](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://wavyflow.github.io/hoyoapi/ 'Go to project documentation')